Larry Walker: World Series appearance (2004)

 On August 6, 2004, Colorado sent Walker, who was batting .324 in 38 games, to the St. Louis Cardinals for minor league pitcher Jason Burch and two players to be named later.
 On August 11, those players were identified as Chris Narveson and Luis Martínez.
 Customarily the Rockies' number three hitter, Walker became the Cardinals' number two hitter.
 He hit behind a speedy Tony Womack and in front of the 3−4−5 hitters of Jim Edmonds, Albert Pujols and Scott Rolen, who combined for 122 home runs and 358 RBI that year.
 Walker made his Cardinals debut on August 8, playing the New York Mets, and appeared as a pinch-hitter and struck out in the seventh inning.
 He drew a walk from Mike Stanton in the ninth inning and scored the game-winning run on a Yadier Molina single.
 Walker appeared in 44 games for the Cardinal powerhouse that won a major league-best 105 games, batting .280, .393 OBP, .560 SLG and 11 home runs.

-In three playoff rounds in 2004, Walker combined to hit .293/.379/.707 with a pair of home runs in each tournament, setting a franchise record for home runs hit by a left-handed batter in one postseason.
+In three playoff rounds in 2004, Walker combined to hit .293/.379/.707 with a pair of home runs in each series, setting a franchise record for home runs hit by a left-handed batter in one postseason.
 Walker made his playoff debut with the Cardinals in Game 1 of the NLDS versus the Dodgers, homering twice and scoring four runs in an 8−3 Cardinals win.
 He became the first Cardinal with a multi-home run game in LDS play.
 In Game 1 of the National League Championship Series (NLCS) versus the Houston Astros, he was a home run short of hitting for the cycle.

-St. Louis advanced to the World Series to face the Boston Red Sox − the first and only of Walker's playing career.
-In his debut, he collected four hits in five at bats with a home run and two doubles.
-His four-hit outing tied a Cardinals World Series record, becoming the seventh overall and first to do so since Lou Brock in 1967.
+St. Louis advanced to face the Boston Red Sox in the World Series, the first and only of Walker's playing career.
+In his debut game, he collected four hits in five at bats with a home run and two doubles.
+His four-hit outing tied a Cardinals World Series record, becoming the seventh overall and first since Lou Brock in 1967.
 Boston won the Series by sweeping St. Louis.
 The Cardinals struggled to hit, batting .190 with a .562 OPS, while Walker batted .357 with a 1.366 OPS.
-His two home runs accounted for the only two hit by the entire Cardinals team.
+His two home runs were the only ones hit by the Cardinals.
 In the 2004 postseason, Walker scored 21 percent (14 of 68) of Cardinals runs.